-The Group continually evaluates its portfolio to ensure competitiveness and unlock the value of its investment when an opportunity arises.
-Hence, for our Indonesian Operations, we strive to further consolidate plantation operations with a critical review of its current land bank.
+The Group continually evaluates its portfolio to ensure competitiveness and unlocks the value of its investment when an opportunity arises.
+Hence, for our Indonesian Operations, we strive to further consolidate plantation operations with a critical review of our current land bank.
 Marginal land will be removed from development.
-Efforts will be focussed on the development of the existing land bank into premium quality plantations and the expansion of planted hectares via acquiring planted areas and plantation companies which fit our technical specifications and affordability requirements.
-In tandem with the expansion plans, the Group is also focusing in enhancing and improving the technical skills and capabilities of our staff through trainings while ensuring an adequate talent pool to fulfil current and future needs.
+Efforts will be focussed on the development of existing land bank into premium quality plantations and the expansion of planted hectares via acquisition of planted areas and plantation companies which fit our technical specifications and affordability requirements.
+In tandem with the expansion plans, the Group is also focused on enhancing and improving the technical skills and capabilities of our staff through trainings for talent rentention to fulfil current and future needs.